AntoPISA/MAME_SupportFiles/category.ini/readme/readme.txt

 WhatsNew:
 =========
+2024/09/12: Renamed 3 ini files: arcade.ini to mame.ini, arcade_BIOS.ini to mame_BIOS.ini and arcade_NOBIOS.ini to mame_NOBIOS.ini; the "arcade" designation was not quite correct, the files in question include all the machines that were included in MAME before the merger with MESS.
 2024/09/03: Aligned files to MAME 0.269.
 2024/08/15: Aligned files to MAME 0.268.
 2024/08/05: Changed the name of the category "Casino" to "Gambling."